nikolaDrljaca/xurl/README.md

     xurl:R -- L:db
 ```

-* To optimize for high-read, an in memory cache is used.
+* The overall design is straightforward and has a low cognitive load.
-* The overall design is straightforward and has low cognitive load.
+* To optimize for high-read, an in-memory cache is used.
-* Low fault tolerance, if the service is down everything is unavailable.
+* Low fault tolerance, if the service is down, everything is unavailable.

 ---